 You can download the application form for the 18+ card online or go to any NZ Post shop to get the form.

 - a witness to sign your application (see the application form for witness criteria),

 - a recent passport photo of yourself,

 - one form of primary ID – a passport, or drivers licence (if you don't have a photo ID see the application form for other types of acceptable ID documentation),

-- some proof of address, such as a recent letter or bill with your name and address on it,
+- some proof of address, such as a recent letter or bill with your name and address on it (as proof of address),

 - someone to fill in the identifier statement on the form (if you don't have an existing photo ID), and

-For more information go to the Hospitality NZ (HANZ) website.
+For more information visit the Hospitality NZ (HANZ) website.